pharo-project/pharo-changelogs/Pharo40ChangeLogs.md

 	- Playground
 	- Inspector
 	- Spotter
-- Slots
-- Reflectivity
-- Dark theme,
+- Slots model instance variables as first class enities and enable meta-programming on this level.
-- ShoreLine reporter
+- ShoreLine reporter: submit information automatically when errors happen
 - TxModel, a modern text model who works with Athens (Preview)
 - OSWindow, a new way to handle windows and input events (Preview)
-- Glamour, a mature declarative browser builder.
+- Glamour, a mature declarative browser builder
+- Dark theme.

 Updated stuff
 =============